SKYLOR7/APSE/README.md

-Simple table project that has the advanced tables functionalities from https://datatables.net .
+Simple Table Project That Has The Advanced Tables Functionalities From https://datatables.net .

 THIS DATA IN THIS PROJECT ARE DEMO AND FOR DEMONSTRATION PURPOSES ONLY.